Skip to content

 The pope closed the large bronze doors of St. Peter’s Basilica on Jan.
 6, 2025, when the Jubilee of Hope concluded. | Credit: Vatican Media

-The Holy Door of St. Peter’s Basilica, the last of four papal basilicas for the Jubilee of Hope, will be sealed shut.
+The Holy Door of St. Peter’s Basilica, the last of four papal basilicas for the Jubilee of Hope, is sealed shut.

 With the final sealing on Jan.
 16 of the Holy Door of St. Peter’s Basilica, the Holy See will complete the closing — which includes the actual masonry work — of the four Holy Doors of the papal basilicas following the Jubilee of Hope.